Roboy/memory/docs/Usage/1_getting_started.rst

 If you are using memory module on the PC other then roscore, ROS interfaces require `network setup <http://wiki.ros.org/ROS/NetworkSetup>`_.

-For this two variables in Config class (util package) should be changed.
+For this two variables in Config class (util package) should be changed:

-    ROS_MASTER_URI - defines an URI of roscore module in the network, e.g. "http://bot.roboy.org:11311/"
+- ROS_MASTER_URI - defines an URI of roscore module in the network, e.g. "http://bot.roboy.org:11311/"

-    ROS_HOSTNAME - defines the IP address of the machine with rosjava mudule in the network, e.g. "192.168.1.1"
+- ROS_HOSTNAME - defines the IP address of the machine with rosjava mudule in the network, e.g. "192.168.1.1"

 Running the package